SB1383 Business Requirements - Public Works

 Review Requirements

-Generator Requirements (PDF):- Subscribe to and actively participate in an organics recycling collection service or self-haul organic waste to an approved facility.
+Generator Requirements (PDF) (also available in Armenian and Spanish)- Subscribe to and actively participate in an organics recycling collection service or self-haul organic waste to an approved facility.

 - Properly sort organic waste to keep the material free of contaminants and unwanted debris.